Skip to main contentSkip to main content

 Built-Up Roof (BUR)

-The original 'flat roof' system, BUR consists of alternating layers of bitumen (asphalt or tar) and reinforcing fabrics, topped with gravel or a cap sheet.
-With over a century of proven performance, BUR provides the most redundant waterproofing of any commercial system.
-Its weight and installation process make it best suited for new construction or full replacements.
+The original 'flat roof' system.
+Alternating layers of bitumen and reinforcing fabrics, topped with gravel or a cap sheet.
+Over a century of proven performance and the most redundant waterproofing of any commercial system.
+Best for new construction or full replacements.

 Best for: Large commercial buildings seeking proven, heavy-duty waterproofing